bardram/teaching_digital_mobile_health/wearable_streaming/README.md

 }
 ```

-Having this definition of an HR Monitor is super useful once we start using other physical devices - in this case we can "hide" the device-specific implementation is a sub-class that implements this interface.
-For example, the `PolarHRMonitor` class implements how we use the Polar device, but from the user interface, we don't need to worry about this - we can just use the abstract definition of a HR Monitor (see below).
+Having this definition of an HR Monitor is super useful once we start using other physical devices - in this case, we can "hide" the device-specific implementation as a sub-class that implements this interface.
+For example, the `PolarHRMonitor` class implements how we use the Polar device, but from the user interface, we don't need to worry about this - we can just use the abstract definition of an HR Monitor (see below).

 ### Keeping Track of Device State